 Now that we discussed mean, median, and mode – let’s discuss a topic that is a bit more complex but is frequently used in finance, health, and many other sectors.
 The standard deviation or variance, the standard deviation is just the variance square rooted or raised to ½.
 The standard deviation is more commonly used, and it is a measure of the dispersion of the data.
-This is very different than the mean, median which gives us the “middle” of our data, also known as the average.
+This is very different from the mean, median which gives us the “middle” of our data, also known as the average.

 Sample Python Code for Standard Deviation